-Joe Kirkwood was born in Sydney, Australia and left home at the age of ten to work on a sheep ranch in the outback.
-His boss there was a golf enthusiast and Joe soon developed a love for the game.
-He made his own clubs from saplings and snakeskin and practiced nightly.
-In 1920 he won the Australian Open and the New Zealand Open after which he decided to go on tour.
+Joe Kirkwood was born in Sydney, Australia, and left home at the age of ten to work on a sheep ranch in the outback.
+His boss there was a golf enthusiast, and Joe soon developed a love for the game.
+He made his clubs from saplings and snakeskin and practiced nightly.
+In 1920 he won the Australian Open and the New Zealand Open, after which he decided to go on tour.

 Joe fared very well on tour and over the next three years won the Canadian Open, the North and South Open, the Illinois Open, the California Open, the Texas Open, the Lossiemouth Tournament and was runner-up in the Gleneagles Tournament.
-He also came in third, fourth and sixth in the British Open
+He also came in third, fourth, and sixth in the British Open over the years.

 Joe was probably best known for his trick shooting.
-He teamed up with Walter Hagen, and together they toured the worlds’ golf courses putting on shows and offering golf tips to royalty and ordinary people.
+He teamed up with Walter Hagen.
+Together, they toured the worlds’ golf courses, put on shows, and offered golf tips to royalty and ordinary people.

-Joe is credited with 29 holes-in-one, 2 of which were on the same round.
-He was the first pro to use a wooden tee and he helped to develop modern golf clubs while an adviser to Golfcraft engineers.
+Joe had 29 holes-in-one, 2 of which were on the same round.
+He was the first pro to use a wooden tee, and he helped develop modern golf clubs while an adviser to Golfcraft engineers.

-Joe Kirkwood died in 1970 in Stowe, Vermont and is buried in a nearby cemetery.
+Joe Kirkwood died in 1970 in Stowe, Vermont, and is buried in a nearby cemetery.
 He was a unanimous choice to the American Golf Hall of Fame at Foxburg, Pennsylvania.
-His autobiography, as told to Barbara Fey, was published posthumously in 1973 under the title Links of Life.
+As told to Barbara Fey, his autobiography was published posthumously in 1973 under the title Links of Life.